arunselvakumar/InspiringQuotes/README.md

 Most people fail to see the real me

 Is there a single recipe for great speech?
 Of course not.
 But there are some essential ingredients.

+It is said that across the border lives my enemy.
+But when I observed, I found him similar to me.

+I got a chance to know about your country.
+And I find it nothing different than my country.
+Here there is same sunrise and same sunset.
+My country is same as your country

+Pain is inevitable, suffering is optional.